Mingtiandi

 “This is arguably one of the best mixed-use commercial buildings in the country,” said Wolman, Cushman & Wakefield’s co-head of Victoria investment sales.
 “The design quality, ESG performance, strength of covenant and the Toorak catchment combine to create a genuinely scarce offering.”

-With the St Germain complex dominated by nine floors of office space, the acquisition will join a Spotlight Property Group portfolio dominated by the group’s retail centres, which host stores for the group’s Spotlight, Anaconda and Harris Scarfe chains.
-Led by executive deputy chairman Zac Fried and his uncle Morry Fraid, the family-held group is believed to be Australia’s fourth largest retail conglomerate.
+With the St Germain complex dominated by nine floors of office space, the acquisition will join a Spotlight Property Group portfolio led by the group’s retail centres, which host stores for the group’s Spotlight, Anaconda and Harris Scarfe chains.
+Helmed by executive deputy chairman Zac Fried and his uncle Morry Fraid, the family-held group is believed to be Australia’s fourth-largest retail conglomerate.

-With around 150 Spotlight superstores across Australia, New Zealand, Singapore and Malaysia, the group is also a landlords for brands including Woolworths, Bunnings, Coles, Aldi and Dan Murphys, according to its website.
+With around 150 Spotlight superstores across Australia, New Zealand, Singapore and Malaysia, the group is also a landlord for brands including Woolworths, Bunnings, Coles, Aldi and Dan Murphys, according to its website.

 Singapore’s TCA Returns